In Python, when an error occurs, an exception is raised. Exceptions are objects that symbolize the error and contain information about it.

 # Code to execute if an exception occurs

-block is used to encapsulate the code that may generate an exception.
-Within this block, the code that you want to execute and that could raise an exception is placed.
+The try block is used to encapsulate the code that may generate an exception.
+Inside this block, the code that you want to execute and that could throw an exception is placed.

 If no exception occurs, the program flow continues normally.
 If an exception occurs, the program flow is diverted to the except